-It’s always good to see that some manufactures are still covering all the segments of the camera market well despite the fall in popularity of some particular camera types and that people are still faced with the option to buy the modern versions of the devices they are interested in.
+It’s always good to see that some manufactures are still covering all the segments of the camera market.
+Well, despite the fall in popularity of some particular camera types, people are still faced with the option to buy the modern versions of the devices they are interested in.
 While more and more people these days are either satisfied with everything their smartphone has to offer photography-wise or have plans for purchasing either an entry-level mirrorless camera or a DSLR, some still like the fact of having a very small camera that can easily fit anywhere and will still give them a lot of options when it comes to either learning about photography or making use of all the important functionality a dedicated camera has to offer.

 It’s always interesting to see how lower end cameras hold up in terms of their build quality when compared to more expensive devices and what the manufacturers were able to within their limited price points.
 The Canon SX740 HS represents a camera that manages to bring a fine balance between decent durability, attractive design, good handling and excellent portability.
 While we wouldn’t recommend using it in any kind of harsh environments or bad weather because of the lack of environmental sealing (something that is still hard to find on budget compact cameras, unless they were specially made with ruggedness in mind, which also bring some sacrifices of its own) you should have no problems working with this camera for many years, even on a daily basis and even after you’ve dropped it a couple of times (we are confident that it would be able to survive a number of falls before any of its functions become affected by the possible damage).
 With a total weight of 299 grams, including its battery, the SX740 HS isn’t exactly the lightest point-and-shoot on the market but it still impressively portable considering it comes equipped with such a long zoom lens.
 If you are the person who cares more about the camera’s style than its features you will be pleased to know that besides being available in classic black color, you will also be able to find this product covered in silver, with its grippy parts being colored brown, which will certainly help it stand out from the crowd and fit in with your particular fashion choice.
 While we are on the topic of grippy materials, the ones located on the SX740 HS are placed on its front and the hand grip as well on the back where your thumb will usually rest while you’re using the camera, making it quite comfortable to hold despite its small size and point-and-shoot inspired design.
 There’s also not a whole lot of physical controls to be found (like you would on a DSLR or a mirrorless camera) since we are dealing it a device targeted at those people who would usually stick with Auto or Scene modes rather than tinkering with all the manual adjustments and only the most critical ones are available and can be found on the top and the back of the camera body, but even those are easy to use and offer nice feedback while being pressed or rotated.